Akin-Tunde/presale/README.md

             revert InvalidLiquidityBps();
         }

-# thinhf to cgange
+# thinhf to cange

-1. i approve twite before the buton turns to create presale
+1. i have to approve twite before the buton turns to create presale also wven when i approve i still get presale created... toasts

 2. //0x250Bb18dc15C261E13d125B2C1d4846A3BF9b800